Last Updated on August 7, 2021 by Julia Wilson

 Free to good home:

 You may know a neighbour or friend whose cat has had a litter of kittens or see an advertisement in your local paper.
 Generally, it is not the best way to find a kitten.
-The initial outlay may be free but by the time you have paid for the kitten to have its full course of vaccinations, microchipping and desexing you are often more out of pocket than you would have been if you’d obtained a cat from a shelter.
+The initial outlay may be free but by the time you have paid for the kitten to have its full course of vaccinations, microchipping, and desexing you are often more out of pocket than you would have been if you’d obtained a cat from a shelter.
 There is also the risk of not knowing the cat’s health status.
 If the mating was unplanned, do you know the mother and father’s medical history?
 Have they been screened for diseases such as FIV or FeLV?
 Both of which are fatal.

 Kitten or cat?

 Let’s face it, kittens are cute, they are playful, and they are entertaining to watch.
-It is wonderful watching your bundle of fluff grows into an adult.
+It is wonderful watching your bundle of fluff grow into an adult.
 If you are adopting a kitten, please make sure it is old enough.

 The ideal age is 10 – 12 weeks, although some purebred breeders hold onto kittens until they are 14 – 16 weeks.
 A kitten learns so many manners from its mother, and those first 10+ weeks with mum are extremely important for the kitten to learn socialisation skills.
 A kitten’s immune system also takes some time to mature and adopting a very young kitten may result in it being more vulnerable to infections.
 At 10+ weeks of age, your kitten will still be small and cuddly, so there is still plenty of time to enjoy kittenhood, with the advantage that it has had the best possible start to life with his mum.

-Adopting an adult has it’s advantages too.
+Adopting an adult has its advantages too.
 You know what you are getting as their personality is already developed.
-Adults, in general, are less energetic than kittens, require less training and are less likely to chew on cords etc. They are often overlooked for adoption at shelters, which is a terrible shame as an adult can provide just as much love and companionship as a kitten, so do give some thought to adopting an adult.
+Adults, in general, are less energetic than kittens, require less training, and are less likely to chew on cords etc. They are often overlooked for adoption at shelters, which is a terrible shame as an adult can provide just as much love and companionship as a kitten, so do give some thought to adopting an adult.
 If you have a young child/toddler, then an older cat may be better than a small kitten.

 If you are looking for a purebred but want an adult, you could investigate buying an ex-breeding cat from a breeder.
 These cats are sold at greatly reduced prices and are still quite young.